ReactorDevs/NoDebuffBotPMMP/README.md

 ## Credits

 This is a project originally written by [ethaniccc](https://github.com/ethaniccc/NoDebuffBot).
-All bug fixes and support are madre by me.
+All bug fixes and improvments are made by me.

 ## Contribuiting

-If you have a crash or something related to this.
-Contact me con my discord who can be found in my profile.
+Pull Requests and Issues are welcome!